-Basis of Presentation-The accompanying unaudited condensed consolidated financial statements have been prepared by the Company in accordance with accounting principles generally accepted in the United States of America ("GAAP") for interim financial reporting and as required by Regulation S-X, Rule 10-01.
-In the opinion of the Company's management, the accompanying unaudited condensed consolidated financial statements contain all adjustments (consisting of items of a normal and recurring nature) necessary to present fairly the financial position as of March 31, 2019, the results of operations and cash flows for the three months ended March 31, 2018 and 2019.
-The results of operations for the three months ended March 31, 2019 are not necessarily indicative of the results to be expected for the full year.
+Basis of Presentation-The accompanying unaudited condensed consolidated financial statements have been prepared by the Company in accordance with generally accepted accounting principles in the United States

+("GAAP") for interim financial reporting and as required by Rule 10-01 of Regulation S-X. In the opinion of the Company's management, the accompanying unaudited condensed consolidated financial statements contain all adjustments (consisting of items of a normal and recurring nature) necessary to present fairly the financial position as of September 30, 2019, the results of operations for the three and nine months ended September 30, 2018 and 2019, the statements of stockholder's equity for the three and nine months ended September 30, 2018 and 2019, and cash flows for the nine months ended September 30, 2018 and 2019.
+The results of operations for the three and nine months ended September 30, 2019 are not necessarily indicative of the results to be expected for the full year.